motivations

 Some possible approaches:

-• Proxy caches files until all the files in the configured annex-tracking-branch are available, then exports them all to the special remote.
-Not ideal at all.
+• Proxy caches files somewhere until all the files in the configured annex-tracking-branch are available, then exports them all to the special remote.

 • Proxy exports each file to the special remote as it is received.
 It records an incomplete tree export after each export.
 Once all files in the configured annex-tracking-branch have been sent, it records a completed tree export.
 This seems possible, it's similar to git-annex export --to=remote recovering after having been interrupted.